MichelDeudon/formations/content/en/c/desinformation/emma-strubell.md

 ## [Energy and Policy Considerations for Deep Learning in NLP](https://arxiv.org/abs/1906.02243)

 🚨 On June 5, 2019, Emma Strubell, PhD candidate and lead author of the paper [Energy and Policy Considerations for Deep Learning in NLP](https://arxiv.org/abs/1906.02243) gave the alert to the scientific and political community of the terrible ecological impact of deep learning models in linguistics at that time.
 Her article appeared in <b>ACL2019</b> 🇮🇹, the largest linguistics conference.
-The <b>Massachusetts Institute of Technology</b> 🇺🇸 shared her alert on energy consumption and carbon emissions of models with millions of parameters like Transformers (paper "[Attention is all you need](https://arxiv.org/abs/1706.03762)" from <b style="color:blue;">Google</b>, 2017) and [BERT](https://arxiv.org/abs/1810.04805) (<b style="color:blue;">Google</b>, 2018) in its technology review of June 6, 2019.
+The <b>Massachusetts Institute of Technology</b> 🇺🇸 shared her alert on energy consumption and carbon emissions of models with millions of parameters like [Transformers](https://arxiv.org/abs/1706.03762)" (<b style="color:blue;">Google</b>, 2017) and [BERT](https://arxiv.org/abs/1810.04805) (<b style="color:blue;">Google</b>, 2018) in its technology review of June 6, 2019.
 At that time, the largest model had up to 65 million parameters (1/1000 [LLaMA](https://arxiv.org/abs/2302.13971), 2023).

+{{< callout warning >}}
-🔥 The day following [Emma Strubell](https://arxiv.org/abs/1906.02243) and the [MIT](https://www.technologyreview.com/2019/06/06/239031/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/)'s alert, on June 7, 2019, BERT received the best long paper award at [NAACL19](https://aclanthology.org/N19-1423/) 🇺🇸.
-Three days later, on June 10, 2019, 22 authors, including the CEO de <b style="color:blue;">Deep Mind</b>, Demis Hassabis, publish on [Arxiv](https://arxiv.org/abs/1906.05433) Tackling Climate Change with Machine Learning, published by [ACM](https://dl.acm.org/doi/10.1145/3485128) early February 2022.
+The day following [Emma Strubell](https://arxiv.org/abs/1906.02243) and the [MIT](https://www.technologyreview.com/2019/06/06/239031/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/)'s alert, BERT received the best long paper award at [NAACL19](https://aclanthology.org/N19-1423/) 🇺🇸.
+{{< /callout >}}

 ## [Training a single AI model can emit as much carbon as...](https://www.technologyreview.com/2019/06/06/239031/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/)